 The Award should contain a detailed Schedule of Condition of your property prior to commencement of any ‘notifiable’ works in order to safeguard your interests in the event damage occurs during or after the works as a direct consequence of the works.
 The Schedule of Condition will serve as legally binding evidence as to the pre-existing condition of your property, should there later be a dispute over damage caused as a result of the Building Owner undertaking the works being the subject of the Award.

 Following service, and assuming no appeal is made against the Award within 14 days of service, the Award becomes legally binding.

 If you suspect the Building Owner is carrying out notifiable works without having served prior notice in accordance with the Act (known as 'unlawful works'), you may halt the works by applying to court for an injunction.
 If an injunction is granted this will restrain the Building Owner from continuing the unlawful works until such time the Act is complied with, although legal advice is recommended before embarking on this course of action.

-To appoint one of our Surveyors, please download the correct pro-forma Letter of Appointment below then complete, sign and return it to our registered address:
+To appoint a Party Wall Surveyor, please download the correct pro-forma Letter of Appointment below then complete, sign and return it to our registered address: